-If the disruptive behaviour continues the Head of School may decide to issue an internal exclusion (child works away from their own class for a fixed period).
-The Executive Head Teacher may also consider a Partnership School Exclusion (child works in a local school accompanied by a member of staff for a fixed period) or exclude the child from school (child works at home with the parent/guardian for a fixed period).
+If the disruptive behaviour continues, the Head of School may decide to issue an internal exclusion (child works with supervision away from their own class for a fixed period).
+The Executive Head Teacher may also consider a Partnership School Exclusion (child works in St Mary's Catholic School accompanied by a member of staff for a fixed period) or exclude the child from school (child works at home with the parent/guardian for a fixed period).
 (Refer to the behaviour grid in the appendix)